spirrello/istio-cloud-armor/README.md

 ### First, prep the cluster

-`clulster-prep` script will make the following modifications:
+`cluster-prep` script will make the following modifications:

 - create a clusterbinding, `cluster-admin-binding`